MMK21Hub/News/Contributing.md

 Mojang Studios<br>Mojang AB | Mojang

 ## Sunday
 Cutoff is 7:00 AM UTC.
 After that, run a full update of the Auto-Updating Page, and change the status to 'Fully up-to-date!'.
-Then, Schedule Send the weekly email.

-The weekly email is sent at 12:00 PM UTC.
+Once the page is fuly updated, schedule the weekly email to send at 12:00 PM UTC.